fenago/katacoda-scenarios/learn-openshift/openshift-docker-overview/steps/4/text.md

 In this step, we will run a container from the image we pulled from Docker Hub or a private registry in the previous chapter.
 We are going to use the docker run command to run a container.
 Before we do that, let's check if we have any containers running already by using the docker ps command:
 `docker ps`{{execute}}

-Run a container with the docker run command:
+Run a container with the docker run command.
+Press `Ctrl` + `C` to kill the container.
 `docker run --name=mycontainer httpd`{{execute}}

 The container is running, but we cannot leave the terminal and continue working in the foreground.
 And the only way we can escape it is by sending a TERM signal (Ctrl + C) and killing it.